RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

 Rewarding Good Behaviour

-Weekly Reward- Children who have stayed on a green card all week will take part in a raffle in Celebration assembly.
+Weekly Reward- Children who have earned platinum cards will be placed into the weekly draw.
 The children have the chance to win a £5 voucher for a book store.

 If a child has received a consequence card, sanctions can include the following depending on the seriousness of the misbehaviour: